oscarbaruffa/Book-Twitter-for-R/README.md

 # Book-Twitterfor-R
 Guide to Twitter for R programmers

+## To Do
+I'm not sure if there's a better way to track items to do, but here are some:
+* Add example images
+* Change use of "I" to "we" where needed
+* Add authors section

 ## Notes for contributors

 The aim of this book is to give people a basic introduction to Twitter.